Gwilym Evans/WPBS collection

 The papers reflect his research interests.
 Most are concerned with grassland improvement, crop yields and seed multiplication.
 A segment is devoted to bees and their role in pollination of clover and other plants.
 There are also some documents relating to his family and to local history.

 Only the part of the collection which relates to beekeeping has so far been listed.
-Please see the Other Major Collections section of the catalogue.
+Please see the Personal & Professional Papers section of the catalogue.

 Biographical and context information